simeonqs/simeonqs.github.io/_pages/about.md

 * A field study of vocal and social complexity in monk parakeets in Barcelona (in collaboration with Dr. Juan Carlos Senar)

 ![](/images/monks.png)
-*Tagged monk parakeet preening it's partner (that managed to remove its tag) in Ciutadella park, Barcelona.*
+*Tagged monk parakeet preening its partner (that managed to remove its tag) in Ciutadella park, Barcelona.*

 ## General interests